 If you fear that you suffer from major depressive disorder, the first step to getting appropriate treatment is to arrange a visit with a doctor or mental health specialist.
 Your clinician can perform physical exams, interviews and other tests to identify any medical conditions or illnesses that may be causing your distressing symptoms.
 If no medical condition is found, the next step will be seeking out the aid of a high-quality mental healthcare team for a physiological evaluation.
 Through medication (including antidepressants), psychotherapy or a combination of both, your psychiatrist will help you to create an effective approach to treating your depression and reducing the chances of it coming back.

-If you’re interested in learning more about our exceptional mental health services or want additional information on diagnosing depression in adults, then be sure to call or message Family Psychiatry of North Jersey today!
+If you’re interested in learning more about our exceptional mental health services or want additional information on diagnosing depression in adults, then be sure to call or message Family Psychiatry and Therapy today!
 We also encourage you to make use of our Depression Assessment tool.
 Simply complete this form and fax it to us (201-977-2890) for a free assessment.
 We’ll provide you with all of the strategies and support you need to overcome your depression and achieve a happier, healthier life.